astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

 Back in November 2012, I [asked](https://twitter.com/astrofrog/status/269743084215103488) Python users in Science to fill out a survey to find out what [Python](http://www.python.org), [Numpy](http://www.numpy.org), and [Scipy](http://www.scipy.org) versions they were using, and how they maintain their installation.
-My motivation for this was to collect quantitative information to inform discussions amongst developers regarding which versions to support, when those discussions are based only on guessing and personal experience.
-In particular, there has been some discussion in the [Astropy](http://www.astropy.org) project regarding whether we should drop support for Numpy 1.4 (which motivated this study).
+My motivation for this was to collect quantitative information to inform discussions amongst developers regarding which versions to support, because those discussions are usually based only on guessing and personal experience.
+In particular, there has been some discussion in the [Astropy](http://www.astropy.org) project regarding whether we should drop support for Numpy 1.4, but we had no quantitative information about whether this would affect many users (which motivated this study).

 In this post, I'll give an overview of the results, as well as access to the (anonymized) raw data.
 First, I should mention that given my area of research